GrayHatsUWB/Autumn-2023-Tutorials/11-3-2023/README.md

-# Presentation from 11-3-2023 covering DNS, LLMNR, Responder, and Hashes, presented by @ouro-borous
+# Presentation from 11-3-2023 covering DNS, LLMNR, Responder, and Hashes, presented by Marko (@ouro-borous)